hashicorp/boundary/README.md

 ## Quickstart with Boundary Dev

 Boundary has a `dev` mode that you can use for testing.
-In this mode both a Controller and Worker are started with a single command, and they have the following properties:
+In this mode both a controller and worker are started with a single command, and they have the following properties:

 * The controller starts a PostgreSQL Docker container to use as storage.